-First, however, I want to emphasize that the inefficiency of many (not all!) subsidies doesn't mean we should do away with them.
-If we can't muster political support for better laws like a carbon fee and dividend, subsidies may still be much better than no policy at all.
+To be sure, the inefficiency of many subsidies doesn't mean we should do away with them.
+If we can't muster political support for better policies like carbon fees, subsidies may still be much better than nothing at all.
 Economists have a term for such approaches: "second-best policies."
 Like a bird in the hand, they'll do until we can round up the rest of the flock.

-Subsidies may be optimal in some cases.
+Subsidies may even be optimal in some cases.
 When private markets underproduce social benefits, many economists call for subsidies to encourage more of them, such as R&D or pre-K education.
 The challenge is to avoid subsidizing special interests that simply claim to benefit the public.